polca/premise/docs/user_scenarios.rst

 variable **Efficiency|Hydrogen|Alkaline Electrolysis (electricity)** in the scenario data file should be mapped with the **efficiency** of the dataset **hydrogen production, alkaline electrolysis** in the LCA inventories.

 The **includes** parameter indicates that the efficiency gains will only apply to flows of type *technosphere* whose name contains **electricity**.
+In practice, this will reduce the input of electricity over time for that dataset.
+If you do not specify **includes**, then the efficiency gains will apply to all flows (of type *technosphere* and *biosphere*).

+The field **reference year**
+indicates the baseline year **premise** should use to calculate the factor by which the flows should be scaled by.
+For example, if the electrolyzer has an efficiency of 60% in 2020, and 70% in 2030, the input of electricity will be reduced by 14.3% (1 / (70%/60%)) if the database is created for 2030.

-The **markets** part indicates which markets to build, which produciton routes these markets should be composed of, which inputs should they provide, and if they substitute a prior market in the database.
+The **markets** part indicates which markets to build, which production routes these markets should be composed of, which inputs should they provide, and if they substitute a prior market in the database.

-Consider the followigne excerpt from the config.yaml file:
+Consider the following example from the *config.yaml* file:

 .. code-block:: yaml